Adding Tracks, Busses and VCAs

 |Defines where in the track list is the track created.
 The default is Last, i.e. after all the tracks and busses, and can also be First, Before Selection (to place it just above the selected track) or After selection.

 New tracks appear in both the editor and mixer windows.
-The editor window shows the timeline, with any recorded data, and the mixer shows just the processing elements of the track (its plugins, fader and so on).
+The editor window shows the timeline, with any recorded data, and the mixer shows just the processor elements of the track (its plugins, fader, etc).

 Removing Tracks and Busses

-Removing tracks and busses, is done by selecting them, right-clicking and choosing Remove from the menu.
-A warning dialog will pop up, as track removal cannot be undone; this option should be used with care!
+Removing tracks and busses is done by selecting them, right-clicking and choosing Remove from the menu.
+A warning dialog will ask for confirmation as track removal cannot be undone; this option should be used with care!